GavinScoville/GavinScoville/_pages/bio.md

 I have a passion to develop sustainable and prosperous solutions to water resource management.
 My background in economics, environmental science, and quantitative methods equips me to approach water cycle challenges from both a physical and socio-economic perspective.

 ## Education:
+B.A Economics at
-B.A Economics with Math and Environmental Science Minors
+Minors: Math and Environmental Science
 GPA: 3.94/4.00

 ## Skills: